sek/ScoreDisplay/README.md

 ** Controller Mode
 ** Scoreboard Mode - 1     (could do 2 in future...   ex: a single tv could fit both scores)

-* Home / Away team labels
-* bluetooth interaction between 2 scoreboards and a controller phone
+* setting to toggle Black on White <--> White on Black

+* Google QRCode reader (MLKit?) is probably way better

 * small instructions on screen
 * input for 2/3 pointers (swipe 2/3 fingers up/down?)
 * show battery percentage on screen

+* Chromecast support for a big screen TV would be cool?

 * other fonts?

-* Chromecast support?